-I am a Research Associate at the Learning Research and Development Center (LRDC) at the University of Pittsburgh.
+I am an Assistant Professor at the Department of Psychology at the University of Minnesota, Twin Cities.
+I also hold a Research Associate affiliation with the Learning Research and Development Center (LRDC) at the University of Pittsburgh.
 I received my Ph.D. in Developmental Psychology with a concentration in Advanced Quantitative Analyses from New York University.
-Starting Fall 2022, I will be an Assistant Professor at the Department of Psychology at the University of Minnesota, Twin Cities.

 As an applied developmental psychologist, I examine how specific perpetrators of ethnic-racial discrimination (e.g., peers, school adults, and law enforcement) shape children’s life course trajectories.
 The goal of specifying perpetrators is to inform setting-specific policies and interventions working to improve the well-being of all youth.